prody/ProDy/doc/tutorials/enm_analysis/anm.rst

 -------------------------------------------------------------------------------

 ANM results in NMD format can be visualized using NMWiz VMD plugin |nmwiz|.
-Following statement writes slowest 3 ANM modes into an NMD file:
+The following statement writes the slowest 3 ANM modes into an NMD file:

 .. ipython:: python